A-Series-of-Dice-Based-Events/IronGods/Chapter3/README.md

 - **Creatures:**
   - 1x [Seerath^](Creatures/README.md#seerath)
 - **Skills:**
-  - **Recall Knowledge (Engineering Lore): DC20 -** To recognise the components here were intended to create a long-range communication device.
+  - **Recall Knowledge (Engineering Lore): DC 30 -** To recognise the components here were intended to create a long-range communication device.
+  - **Recall Knowledge (Extraterrestrial Lore): DC 30 -** To understand the meaning of Seerath's panic about the Dominion of the Black.
 - **Loot:**
   - 3x [Timeworn Commset^](/Technology%20Guide/Gear/README.md#commset)